andreyorst/fennel-conditions/doc/fennel-conditions.md

 (make-condition condition-object arg1 ...)
 ```

-Derives condition from base `condition-object`.
-Accepts any amount
+Derives condition from `condition-object`.
+Accepts any amount of
-of additional arguments that will be passed as arguments to handlers
+additional arguments that will be passed as arguments to handlers when
-when handling this condition instance.
+handling this condition instance.

 Condition created with `define-condition` and derived condition are
 different objects, but the condition system sees those as the same
 condition.
+Comparison semantics are such that derived condition is
+equal to it's base condition object.

 ### Examples